Service Provider Installation

 Linux (RHEL/CentOS) Service Providers

-- RH6/7 Install SP 3.0.x - new version as of Aug 2018
+- RH7/8 Install SP 3.3.x - latest version as of Nov 2021

-Note about RHEL (and CentOS) with the Native Service Provider: The SP software requires libcurl, and that libcurl must be compiled to use OpenSSL.
+Note about RHEL 7 (and CentOS 7) with the Native Service Provider: The SP software requires libcurl, and that libcurl must be compiled to use OpenSSL.
 Red Hat has rebuilt many packages on top of the Netscape Security Services stack (NSS) instead of OpenSSL, including libcurl.
 If you do a new install using the recommended version, you will install a custom libcurl library in /opt.
 The SP software is already compiled to use this library.

 Other Linux Variants